Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Abstract

 \section{Abstract}

 The aging and gradual brightening of the Sun will challenge Earth's habitability in the next few billion years.
-If life exists elsewhere in the Universe, the aging of their host star will similarly pose an existential threat.
-One solution to this threat, which we dub a Lazarus star, is for an advanced civilization to remove (or ``star-lift'') mass from their host star at a rate which offsets the increase in luminosity, keeping the flux on the habitable planet(s) constant and extending the lifetime of their star.
+If life exists elsewhere in the Universe, the aging of its host star similarly poses an existential threat.
+One solution, which we dub a Lazarus star, is for an advanced civilization to remove (or star-lift) mass from their host star at a rate that offsets the increase in luminosity, keeping the flux on the habitable planet(s) constant and extending the lifetime of their star.
 While this idea has existed since 1985 when it was first proposed by Criswell, numerical investigations of star-lifting have been lacking.
-Here, we use MIST evolutionary tracks to find mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations with initial mass ranging from $0.15{-}1.3 {\rm M}_{\odot}$.
-We do this for two different implementations of star-lifting, {\it isoluminosity} and {\it isoirradiance}, where both hold the incident flux on the habitable planet(s) constant, but the former keeps the orbital radius constant and the latter accounts for a changing orbital radius.
-We reveal two distinct behaviours for these Lazarus stars.
-For most stars initially below ${\sim} 0.3 {\rm M}_{\odot}$, we find that their lifetimes can be gradually extended until their mass reaches 0.1${\rm M}_{\odot}$, approaching the hydrogen burning limit - with a lifetime of many trillions of years.
-In contrast, for more massive stars, their natural evolution causes them to leave the main sequence before reaching the hydrogen burning limit.
-For example, the Sun has a main-sequence lifetime which can be increased by 10 (6) Gyrs if we started star-lifting for {\it isoluminosity} ({\it isoirradiance}) today.
-This requires a mass loss rate of ${\sim}0.02 {\rm M}_{\mathrm{Ceres}}$ per year.
+Here, we use the stellar evolution code MESA to find mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations which would hold the flux on surrounding planets constant.
+We explore initial mass ranging from $0.2\,{\rm M}_{\odot}$ to $1.2\,{\rm M}_{\odot}$.
+For most stars with a mass initially below about $ 0.4 {\rm M}_{\odot}$, we find that star-lifting increases their main-sequence lifetimes up to $500$\,Gyr until they approach the hydrogen burning limit and star-lifting is no longer possible.
+For more massive stars, star-lifting increase main-sequence lifetimes by 1\,Gyr to 100\,Gyr, though they still enter the red-giant phase.
+For example, a Sun-like star has a main-sequence lifetime which can be increased by up to 3\,Gyr.
+This requires a mass-loss rate of about $0.05\, {\rm M}_{\mathrm{Ceres}}$ per year.
 We compare star-lifting to other survival strategies and briefly discuss methods for detecting these engineered stars.